Five Easy Ways to Jumpstart Retirement Planning

 1. Choose delayed rewards over instant gratification

-Procrastination may provide temporary relief from stress and anxiety.
-However, it can have serious consequences when planning your retirement, something that cannot be put off until the last minute.
-Instant gratification essentially robs our future selves of financial security, while delayed rewards can lead to better long-term outcomes.
-Instead of spending that windfall from a raise at work or tax refund, take the opportunity to increase your retirement plan contribution.
+Instead of spending that windfall from a raise at work or a tax refund, take the opportunity to increase your retirement plan contribution.
 A tax refund can also pay off a high-interest debt or be added to your emergency fund.
 Delaying what you want (but don’t necessarily need) takes discipline, but it is well worth it when you stop working.

 2. Identify the cost of retirement

-One of the most neglected aspects of retirement planning is identifying what it will cost to retire comfortably.
-Americans believe they will need nearly $1.5 million in the bank for a secure retirement, according to Northwestern Mutual’s 2024 Planning & Progress Study.
-That’s daunting if you’ve saved only a fraction of that amount.
+That’s a daunting number if you’ve saved only a fraction of that amount.
 Having a realistic idea of your essential expenses, like housing, food, insurance, health care and taxes, is a top priority.
 Your wants, such as home renovations, travel and entertainment, reflect your desired lifestyle.
 Your wishes fulfill your legacy.
 Don’t put off identifying how much you’ll need in your retirement years to live the life you’ve always envisioned.
 Making a plan today and following through with it can make it easier for you to retire confidently.

 3. Optimize your retirement plan

-Workers with a clear understanding of retirement plans and how they work are more likely to be proactive about participating in an employer-sponsored plan at work, according to a paper from the Stanford Institute for Economic Policy Research (SIEPR).
 However, when procrastination kicks in, these same workers may reason that their automatic contribution is “good enough,” which sets them up to save less overall.
 Lack of motivation and feeling overwhelmed also lead to procrastination when it comes to contributing to retirement plans.

 Suzanne Ricklin, Vice President of Retirement Solutions at Nationwide Financial, makes the case for having a plan.
 “For many, the hardest part of retirement planning is knowing where to begin.
 Start by setting a clear goal, such as building an emergency fund or paying off high-interest debt like credit cards, while still contributing to your retirement account.”

-Instead of accepting "good enough," take charge of your financial future and learn about your 401(k), IRA or other employer-sponsored plan.
-Many retirement plans offer free education materials, expert advice and tools to help optimize your retirement strategy.
+Instead of accepting "good enough," take charge of your financial future and learn about your 401(k), IRA, or other employer-sponsored plan.
+Many retirement plans offer free education materials, expert advice, and tools to help optimize your retirement strategy.
 Take advantage of these resources and contact your plan administrator for personalized guidance.

 4. Consider your options for Social Security